CLASSic History

 A color image of a four prehistoric replica arrowhead points (corner notched obsidian, two tanged points- one chert and one obsidian, and one red chert side notched point) ranging in dates from 950 AD to 1300 AD

-Prehistoric Peoples Discovery Kit (Anasazi)
+Prehistoric Peoples Discovery Kit (Ancestral Puebloans)

 Color image of a Snow White wooden framed tin washboard used for washing and scrubbing clothes before machine washing machines.